 How to keep urine warm - heat pack vs digital

 In this short video, we explain the difference between using a heat pack or a hand warmer and a digital warming device for keeping your urine warm.
 The differences are stark, as you can see from the footage!

 Why is urine measured at these temperatures?

-Human body temperature varies between 97Â°F to 99Â°F, which is 36.1Â°C to 37.2Â°C. So, through testing, scientists know the normal temperature range for urine once it comes out of the body as well as how fast it cools.
-The trick is to have your pee at just the right warmth in the sample container so that itâ€™ll be at the correct temperature when tested.
+Human body temperature varies between 97Â°F to 99Â°F, which is 36.1Â°C to 37.2Â°C. So, through testing, scientists know the normal temperature of urine when it leaves the body, as well as how fast it cools.
+The trick is to have your pee at just the right warmth in the sample container so that itâ€™ll be at the correct temperature range when tested.

 How to warm up urine